 Unsure of what new, conversion, and resale mean?
 Visit Choosing a Condominium for more information.

 When you buy a new condominium, the developer has a duty to deal fairly with you when entering into, performing, and enforcing the purchase agreement.
-A developer is legally required to provide the following documents:

 - Purchase Agreement